Table of Contents

 As with any animal, you’ll want to supervise your kids' time playing with your French Bulldog.
 Teaching both the kids and dog how to play properly together is a must.

 Where to Adopt a French Bulldog?

-You probably didn't think a French Bulldog breed profile would include information about adopting your pet, but this part is very important.
+You probably didn't think a French Bulldog breed profile would include information about adopting your pet, but this part is crucial.
 There are three different ways to acquire your new French Bulldog.
 You can go through a breeder, an adoption shelter, or through French Bulldog clubs.

-There are many great sites that can help you find your new companion as well, and of course, you should try to find out as much information as you can about these dogs before adopting.
+Many great sites can help you find your new companion as well, and of course, you should try to find out as much information as you can about these dogs before adopting.
 This French Bulldog breed profile will help you learn about the breed in general, but you need to speak with the workers at the shelter or rescue organizations about the specific dog you're looking to adopt.